 “General lottery” means the process through which the Department randomly allocates private launch permits.

-“Group” means a group of people who share planning and expenses for a trip, generally remain together while traveling to and on the river and have a distinct and identifiable kitchen and camping unit within the same declared campsite.
+“Group” means a group of people who share planning and expenses for a trip, generally remain together while traveling to and on the river, and have a distinct and identifiable kitchen and camping unit within the same declared campsite.

-“Immediate Use” means transporting, organizing, preparing, cooking, serving, eating, washing cooking equipment and/or otherwise handling or using food and attractants.
+“Immediate use” means transporting, organizing, preparing, cooking, serving, eating, washing cooking equipment and/or otherwise handling or using food and attractants.

 “Landowner” means a person or entity that owns fee title private property adjacent to the Smith River within the boundaries of this fee rule, or a person designated by the landowner per individual trip.